kimsunwiub/PSE_ZeroShot_KD/README.md

 This repository provides a script for training and personalizing speech enhancement (PSE) models to test-time environments.
 The original PSE framework was introduced in [1].

-More updates/clean ups to be done, pleqse contact authors for immediate questions.
+More updates/clean ups to be done, please contact authors for immediate questions.

 ## Datasets used in this repository
 * LibriSpeech (https://www.openslr.org/12)